 A person who has gout may wish to limit these foods in their diet.

-Nonsteroidal anti-inflammatory drugs (NSAIDs) and steroids can reduce pain and inflammation, helping treat an acute gout flare.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) and steroids can reduce pain and inflammation,

 People can also take steps to prevent gout flares.
 These include: